USS Wasp (LHD-1): 2010s

 The USN planned to deploy Wasp to the Asia-Pacific region in 2017 with a squadron of 16 F-35Bs.
 In September 2017, Wasp became the first U.S. warship to arrive in the Caribbean to provide supplies, damage assessment, and evacuation assistance in the wake of Hurricane Irma.
 On 3 March 2018, Wasp departed Sasebo, Japan for a routine patrol of the Indo-Pacific region.
 A detachment of 6 F-35Bs from VMFA-121 were deployed with the ship, marking the first operational shipboard deployment for the F-35B.

 On 27 May 2019, President Donald J. Trump landed in a helicopter aboard the Wasp anchored near Yokosuka, Japan to deliver Memorial Day remarks to the troops during his visit to Japan for a state dinner with Emperor of Japan, Emperor Naruhito and Japanese Prime Minister, Shinzo Abe.

+2020s

+From early 2021 through July 2022, Wasp underwent a comprehensive refurbishment at BAE Systems Platforms & Services.

+In September 2024, U.S. service members embarked aboard the Wasp were the victims of an assault in İzmir, Turkey.

 Coat of arms

 Dark blue and gold are the traditional colors of the US Navy.
 Blue alludes to the sea, the theater of Naval Operations.
 Gold is for excellence.
 The chevron, a traditional symbol for support, represents the amphibious assault mission of the ship.
 It resembles a wave move to shore and refers to the deployment of men, women and cargo.
 The wings highlight USS Wasp's aviation heritage and capabilities.
 The modern ship with crossed officers sword and enlisted cutlass adapted from the surface warfare emblems represents leadership, teamwork and the ship's mission in surface operations.
 The pile of a sharp pointed "V" shape is expressive of assault, combat readiness and victory.
 The wasp, with its well-developed wings and ability to administer painful stings, epitomizes quick striking power.
 The stars recall two of the previous ships named Wasp, CV-7 and CV-18, aircraft carriers that earned two and eight battle stars respectively for World War II service.
 The red disc or sun refers to World War II Japan and the Pacific Theater where these aircraft carriers saw heavy combat action.
 The tridents are symbolic of sea power and weaponry.